Board of Directors

 Mr. Riki Ellison is the Founder and Chairman of the Missile Defense Advocacy Alliance; a non-profit organization launched in 2002 with a singular purpose and mission to drive for the deployment, development and evolution of missile defense.
-Mr. Ellison has been involved with missile defense since 1980, being introduced to it by then Governor Ronald Reagan’s defense advisor, Dr. William R. Van Cleave.
+Mr. Ellison has been involved with missile defense since 1980, being introduced to it by then Governor Ronald Reagan’s Senior Defense Advisor, Dr. William R. Van Cleave.
 Since its founding, the organization has grown to over 14,000 members across the world and has emerged as the top lay expert voice on missile defense in the world.
-Mr. Ellison has been in attendance of 30 U.S. missile defense tests, visited U.S. missile defense base and platform sites over 450 times and has advocated for missile defense in 47 states and 34 countries.
+Mr. Ellison has been in attendance of over 150 missile defense tests, visited over 450 U.S. and allied missile defense bases and platforms and has advocated for missile defense in all 50 states and 41 countries.

 Earlier in his career, Mr. Ellison played professional football for 10 years as a starting middle linebacker with the San Francisco 49ers and Oakland Raiders, winning three Super Bowl championships.
 In 2017, Mr. Ellison was inducted into the Polynesian Football Hall of Fame.
 Mr. Ellison played college football at the University of Southern California, winning a National Championship and two Rose Bowls following a State High School Football Championship in Arizona.
 Mr. Ellison earned a Bachelor of Science degree in International Relations with a graduate emphasis on Defense and Strategic Studies from the University of Southern California in 1983.
 Mr. Ellison attended the National Security Seminar at the Army War College in 2009 and the National Security Seminar at the Air War College in 2011.
 Mr. Ellison also attended the University of Notre Dame where he attended a Business Management and Entrepreneurial program in 2013.